rhit-lopezmo/glimpse/README.md

 A CLI tool to quickly catch a "glimpse" of your images, textures, etc...

+# Build
+Just run `make` in the directory you clone the repo.

+This will:
+- run go mod init
+- run go mod tidy to install dependencies
+- run go build to generate the binary

+**NOTE:** Go must be installed on your system for this build process to work.

 ## Checklist

 - [x] Load single file asset and display it